robaho/robaho/README.md

 ## FinTech work

 _The projects are created with a "performance first" design.
-They can easily form the base of production grade applications.
-Think "design blueprint" with a minimalist implementation, that is, it is not feature complete but the code should be easily readable and it should be clear how to adapt to your specific problem domain.
-Their first purpose is teaching._
+Although they're not "feature complete", they can easily form the base of production grade applications - and several have.
+Their primary purpose is to be easily digestible educational "blueprints"._

 | | |
 | ----- | ----- |